 8. The manifestation of arrogance is rebelling against and opposing God.
 When people are arrogant, self-important, and self-righteous, they tend to set up their own independent kingdoms and do things however they want.
 They also draw others over into their own hands and draw them into their embrace.
 When people are capable of doing these kinds of things, the essence of their arrogance is that of the archangel.
 When their arrogance and self-importance reaches a certain level, then that determines that they are the archangel and will put God aside.
 If you have this kind of arrogant disposition, then God will have no place in your heart.

 We’ve preached the gospel over and over to many leaders within religious circles, but no matter how we fellowship on the truth with them, they won’t accept it.
 Why is this?
 It’s because their arrogance has become second nature and God is no longer in their hearts!
 Some people may say: “People under the leadership of some pastors in the religious world really have a lot of drive.
 It seems that they have God in their midst!”
 No matter how lofty those pastors’ sermons may be, do they know God?
 If they really revered God in their hearts, would they make people follow them and exalt them?
 Would they monopolize others?
 Would they dare to impose restrictions on others seeking the truth and investigating the true way?
-If they believe that God’s sheep are actually theirs and that His sheep should all listen to them, aren’t they themselves acting as God?
+If they believe that God’s sheep are actually theirs and that His sheep should all listen to them and that what they say contains the truth, aren’t they themselves acting as God?
 That kind of person is even worse than the Pharisees—aren’t they antichrists?
-Therefore, their arrogant nature can control them to do things that betray God.
+Therefore, because of their arrogance, they have done things that betray God.

-9. When God becomes flesh and comes to work among men, all behold God and hear His words, and all see the doings of God in the flesh.
-At that time, all the conceptions of man dissolve into nothing but foam.
-As for those who see the God appearing in the flesh, all who have obedience in their hearts shall not be condemned, whereas those who purposefully stand against Him shall be deemed an opponent of God.
-Such men are antichrists and are enemies who willfully stand against God. … Those who willfully stand against the incarnate God shall be punished for their disobedience.
-Their willful opposition to God stems from their conceptions of Him, which result in their disturbance to the work of God.
-Such men knowingly resist and destroy the work of God.
-Not merely do they have conceptions of God, but they do that which disturbs His work, and it is for this reason that such manner of men shall be condemned.
+9. When God becomes flesh and comes to work among men, all behold Him and hear His words, and all see the deeds that God works from within His body of flesh.
+At that moment, all man’s notions evaporate.
+As for those who have seen God appearing in the flesh, they shall not be condemned if they willingly obey Him, whereas those who purposefully stand against Him shall be deemed an opponent of God.
+Such people are antichrists, enemies who willfully stand against God. … Those who willfully stand against the incarnate God shall be punished for their disobedience.
+With regard to these people that willfully stand against God, their opposition stems from the fact that they harbor notions about God, which leads them in turn into actions that disrupt God’s work.
+These people intentionally resist and destroy the work of God.
+They do not merely have notions about God, but they also engage in activities that disrupt His work, and for this reason people of this kind shall be condemned.

-10. The most rebellious person is one who intentionally defies and resists God.
-He is the enemy of God and the antichrist.
-Such a person constantly bears a hostile attitude toward the new work of God, has never shown the smallest intention of submitting, and has never gladly shown submission or humbled himself.
-He exalts himself before others and never shows submission to anyone.
-Before God, he considers himself the most proficient in preaching the word and the most skillful in working on others.
-He never discards the “treasures” already in his possession, but treats them as family heirlooms for worship, for preaching about to others, and uses them to lecture those fools who idolize him.
+10. Most rebellious of all are those who intentionally defy and resist God.
+They are the enemies of God, the antichrists.
+Theirs is always an attitude of hostility toward the new work of God; they never have the slightest inclination to submit, nor have they ever gladly submitted or humbled themselves.
+They exalt themselves before others and never submit to anyone.
+Before God, they consider themselves the best at preaching the word, and the most skillful in working on others.
+Never do they discard the “treasures” in their possession, but treat them as family heirlooms for worship, for preaching about to others, and they use them to lecture those fools who idolize them.
 There are indeed a certain number of people like this in the church.
 It can be said that they are “indomitable heroes,” generation after generation sojourning in the house of God.
 They take preaching the word (doctrine) to be their highest duty.
-Year after year and generation by generation, they go about vigorously enforcing their “sacred and inviolable” duty.
-None dare touch them and not a single person dares openly reproach them.
-They become “kings” in the house of God, running rampant as they tyrannize over others from age to age.
+Year after year, generation after generation, they go about vigorously enforcing their “sacred and inviolable” duty.
+None dare touch them; not a single person dares openly reproach them.
+They become “kings” in the house of God, running rampant as they tyrannize others from age to age.
 This pack of demons seeks to join hands and demolish My work; how can I allow these living devils to exist before My eyes?

 11. Your opposition to God and obstruction of the work of the Holy Spirit is caused by your conceptions and inherent arrogance.
 It is not because God’s work is wrong, but because you are naturally too disobedient.
 After finding their belief in God, some people can’t even say with certainty where man came from, yet they dare to make public speeches appraising the rights and wrongs of the Holy Spirit’s work.
 And they even lecture the apostles who have the Holy Spirit’s new work, passing comment and speaking out of turn; their humanity is too low, and there is not the slightest sense in them.
 Will the day not come when such people are rejected by the work of the Holy Spirit, and burned by the fires of hell?
 They do not know the work of God, but instead criticize His work, and also try to instruct God how to work.
 How can such unreasonable people know God?
 Man comes to know God during the process of seeking and experiencing Him; it is not through criticizing Him at whim that he comes to know God through the enlightenment of the Holy Spirit.
 The more accurate people’s knowledge of God, the less they oppose Him.
 In contrast, the less people know of God, the more likely they are to oppose Him.
 Your conceptions, your old nature, and your humanity, character and moral outlook are the “capital” with which you resist God, and the more corrupt, degraded and low you are, the more you are the enemy of God.
 Those who are possessed of grievous conceptions and have a self-righteous disposition are even more in enmity of God incarnate, and such people are the antichrists.

-12. Those who read the Bible in grand churches recite the Bible every day, yet not one understands the purpose of God’s work.
-Not one is able to know God; moreover, not one is in accord with the heart of God.
-They are all worthless, vile men, each standing on high to teach God.
-Though they brandish the name of God, they willfully oppose Him.
-Though they label themselves believers of God, they are ones who eat the flesh and drink the blood of man.
-All such men are devils who devour the soul of man, head demons who purposefully disturb those who try to step onto the right path, and stumbling blocks that impede the path of those who seek God.
-Though they are of “robust flesh,” how are their followers to know that they are antichrists who lead man in opposition to God?
-How are they to know that they are living devils who specially seek souls to devour?
+12. There are those who read the Bible in grand churches and recite it all day long, yet not one among them understands the purpose of God’s work.
+Not one among them is able to know God; still less can any one among them accord with God’s will.
+They are all worthless, vile people, each standing on high to lecture God.
+They willfully oppose God even as they carry His banner.
+Claiming faith in God, still they eat the flesh and drink the blood of man.
+All such people are devils that devour the soul of man, demons that deliberately get in the way of those trying to step onto the right path, and stumbling blocks impeding those who seek God.
+They may appear of “sound constitution,” but how are their followers to know that they are none other than antichrists who lead people to stand against God?
+How are their followers to know that they are living devils dedicated to the devouring of human souls?

 14. God become flesh is called Christ, and so the Christ that can give people the truth is called God.
 There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
 Those who call themselves Christ, yet cannot do the work of God, are frauds.
 Christ is not merely the manifestation of God on earth, but also the particular flesh assumed by God as He carries out and completes His work among man.
-This flesh is not one that can be replaced by just any man, but one that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.
+This flesh cannot be supplanted by just any man, but is a flesh that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.
 Sooner or later, those who impersonate Christ will all fall, for although they claim to be Christ, they possess none of the substance of Christ.
 And so I say that the authenticity of Christ cannot be defined by man, but is answered and decided by God Himself.

 15. The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
 The substance of Christ is the Spirit, that is, the divinity.
 Therefore, His substance is that of God Himself; this substance will not interrupt His own work, and He could not possibly do anything that destroys His own work, nor would He ever utter any words that go against His own will.